gskorupa/examples/service_web_gui/webgui.md

 Following the API-first development approach, in the [previous  article](https://www.signocom.com/software-development/microservice-with-java-in-a-flash-not-a-problem-at-all/) we have built the store microservice exposing the REST API.
 We will use now this service as our backend (business logic).

-In order to meet the above requirements, we will use:
+In order to meet the above assumptions, we will use:
 * Bootstrap component library
 * RIOT UI library
 * a small dose of JavaScript

-The solution we will build is really small, all files together are XX kB.
+The solution we will build is really small, All files together are XX kB.
 Of which:
-* Bootrstrap
+* Bootrstrap TODO
 * Riot + Router
-* kod webaplikacji
+* application Source code

 An additional advantage is that apart from running the Store Service, we do not need to install anything else.
 We only need a text editor and a web browser.

 ## Web application structure
 TODO
-SCREENSHOT
+SCREENSHOT: tree view

 ## Page view
-We will prepare a simplified website template that has a static menu and two pages: home page and product browser.
+We will prepare a simplified website template with static menu and two pages: home page and product browser.
 To get a responsive view we use the Boostrap grid system.

-SCREENSHOTS
+SCREENSHOTS: home, store

 We will start form the standard Bootstrap template `index.html`file.
 ```